 If the applicant is accepted, then 2 of the three members of the admissions panel, plus one other analyst chosen by the candidate during the first year of study becomes his/her advising committee.
 The advising committee follows and works with the candidate for the length of the program, serving as an advising, mediating and support group for the candidate.

-Individuals who have already completed part of another training program in psychoanalysis and who wish to apply to the JPA program will be considered on a case-by-case basis and may be granted advanced standing.
+Individuals who have already completed part of another IAAP training program and who wish to apply to the JPA IAAP Certification program will be considered on a case-by-case basis.
+Much of their course work would be transferable.

 The JPA administers its admissions policy without regard to race, religion, national origin, marital status, age, sex, or sexual orientation, as well as without regard to a person’s disability as designated by applicable law.

-- By March 15: Complete a preliminary interview with the Admissions Coordinator, Submit an application form, a curriculum vitae, graduate degree transcripts, and $150 application fee, Complete 3 interviews with individual members of the Admissions Group
+- By March 1st 2022: complete a preliminary interview with the Admissions Coordinator, Submit an application form, a curriculum vitae, graduate degree transcripts, and $150 application fee, Complete 3 interviews with individual members of the Admissions Group

-- TBD: Applicants will be notified as to their admission to the program
+- On or around May 1st 20022, the Applicants will be notified as to their admission to the program.

 Assessment is seen as an ongoing dialogue between the candidate and his/her Advisors, faculty members, and supervisor.
 It focuses on professional competence, mastery of the theory and clinical practices outlined in the curriculum, as well as the development of the capacity to work symbolically.
 It takes place within three basic venues: immediate “point-of-contact” between candidate and faculty including a minimum of one meeting per trimester with a candidate’s primary Advisor, an oral or written examination, and a graduation project.
 Upon admission to the program, 2 of the three of a candidate’s original Admissions Committee are assigned as his/her on-going Advisory Committee.
 These 2 are augmented by a third analyst chosen by the candidate during their first year.